LucianoToledo/Pre-aceleracion-Luciano-Gabriel-Toledo/README.md

 **Description**

 Hi!
 Welcome to my Alkemy-Java-Challenge.
-This repository was built during the 'Skill Up - pre-acceleration level, July 2022
+This repository was built during the 'Skill Up - Pre-Acceleration Level, July 2022

 In the following link you can see the documentation of the endpoints: